 But if you commit to it for a while, you’ll experience great things.
 The best time to start is right now.

-Understand your audiencecreating better content for your customers.
+Understanding your audience is the #1 secret to creating better content for your customers.

 Each piece of content you produce should speak directly to your readers.
 You want to understand their frustrations, pains, and desires.

 The most obvious and usually the best way to get their feedback is just to ask them!

 You should do this for quality and quantity.
 Both are important.
 You want to know what problems most customers struggle with, and you also want to understand the specific types of questions your readers have.

 I’ll use an example of a site that focuses on healthy eating.

 To get started, go to Google Forms.
 Click the large plus button to create a new form.